ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+was charged, killed his wife teat July
+with an axe He. was hanged to a tele­
+graph pole and his body was riddle^
+with bullets.

 in— mob gave Salzner a cranes) sa aanv*
 fess after the rope waa arwusg km asck.